Automotive Grade Linux All Member Meeting Spring

 Speaker Guide

-We are excited to welcome you as a speaker to the Automotive Grade Linux All Member Meeting Spring 2024.
-The event is happening in-person at Hilton Tokyo in Tokyo, Japan, from Tuesday, February 27 – Wednesday, February 28.
+We are excited to welcome you as a speaker for the Automotive Grade Linux All Member Meeting Spring 2025, in Tokyo, Japan, on Wednesday, February 26 – Thursday, February 27, 2025.

-If you require a visa letter, please register for the event first and then complete the visa letter request here.
+If you require a visa letter, please register for the event and then complete the visa letter request form.

 • Provision of a visa letter by The Linux Foundation does not guarantee visa approval, as final approval is made at the sole discretion of the government of the event’s host country.